 Jeff Lindley is the Associate Executive Director and Chief Technical Officer at the Institute of Transportation Engineers where he works to improve mobility and safety for all transportation system users and helps build smart and livable communities.
 Lindley has served as FHWA’s national practice leader in both safety and operations.
 Lindley has served as chair of the TRB Committee on Freeway Operations and as Secretary of the AASHTO Subcommittee on Transportation Systems Management and Operations.
 Lindley is a recipient of both the FHWA Richard D. Morgan Leadership Development Award and the FHWA Administrator’s Award for Superior Achievement.
 He holds a bachelor’s degree in civil engineering from Virginia Tech and a master’s degree in transportation engineering from the University of Maryland.

-Janea Scott is a member of the California Energy Commission and serves as the Commission’s public member.
+Janea Scott is the designated vice chair of the California Energy Commission and serves as the Commission’s Public Member.
 Scott also serves as the Chair of the California Plug-In Electric Vehicle Collaborative, and is a member of the California Fuel Cell Partnership and the U.S. Department of Energy’s Hydrogen and Fuel Cell Technical Advisory Committee.
 Previously, Scott worked at the U.S. Department of the Interior in the Office of the Secretary as the Deputy Counselor for Renewable Energy, and at Environmental Defense Fund as a senior attorney in the Climate and Air Program.
 Scott earned her J.D. from the University of Colorado Boulder Law School and her M.S. and B.S. in Earth Systems from Stanford University.

 Transportation Program Director, National Conference of State Legislatures